plbalmeida/udacity-ml-engineer/capstone/capstone-project.md

 ## Model Evaluation and Validation

-The MAPE of each test set will be calculated, a boxplot will be generated to assess the variation by quartiles and to obtain the median
+The MAPE of each test set will be calculated, a boxplot will be generated to assess the variation by quartiles and to obtain the median.

 ## Justification